 - B.B.A.
 L.L.B.
 (For students from any stream )

-The best advantage is that this course can be pursued right after the 12th standard.
-One doesn’t need to have a Graduation degree before venturing into the ‘Law’ sector.
-Especially for the students who are interested in studying law, this program is a great way to get onboard!
+The best advantage of law is that it can be pursued right after the 12th standard.
+One doesn’t need to have a graduation degree before venturing into the ‘law’ sector.
+Especially for the students who are interested in studying law, this programme is a great way to get onboard!